jmersonuo/jmersonuo.github.io/Activities/Fixed-and-Fly-maps.md

               #map1 { position:relative; height:300px; width:100%;}
       ```

-      This sets the body div of your web page has a 50px [margin](https://www.w3schools.com/css/css_margin.asp) around the edge, and the div with the ID "map1", will be 300px tall, and will take 100% of the width of your browser page.
+      This sets the body div of your web page to have a 50px [margin](https://www.w3schools.com/css/css_margin.asp) around the edge.
+The div with the ID "map1", will be 300px tall, and will take 100% of the width of your browser page.

       Now you’re ready to initialize the map and customize it.